 Conclusion

 So, is a rectangle a square?
 The answer, as we've explored, is both yes and no, depending on the specific rectangle in question.
 A square always qualifies as a rectangle because it fulfills the necessary criteria: it's a quadrilateral with four right angles.
-However, a rectangle is only a square if it also possesses four equal sides.
+Still, a rectangle is only a square if it also possesses four equal sides.
 This understanding hinges on grasping the definitions and hierarchical relationships between geometric shapes.

 By visualizing these shapes, using real-world examples, and focusing on the essential properties, we can move beyond the confusion and appreciate the elegant precision of geometry.
 Now that you're armed with this knowledge, share it with others and help clarify this common point of geometric contention.
 Explore further, engage with interactive tools, and continue to deepen your understanding of the fascinating world of shapes.